cits5501/cits5501.github.io/assets/lectures/lect03--autom.md

 ### Test fixtures

 - Recall that test fixtures are things we need in order to get the system into a known state, ready for a test
 - Often, multiple tests will share some requirements for what environment needs to be set up
--   A typical approach in object-oriented languages is to group tests with shared fixture requirements into the same class
+- A typical approach in \alert{object-oriented languages}
+  is to group tests with shared fixture requirements into the same class
   -   And then to specify "setup" and "tear-down" methods for the class, which will be run before and after each test, respectively.
   -   Shared objects will be declared as *instance variables*

 ### Test fixtures

-\vspace{-1em}
+\vspace{-0.2em}
 \footnotesize

 ```java